-Figure 2-1.
+Figure 1.
 Esterification process.
-Inventory control strategy with column 1 feed rate used as the TPM.
+Original inventory control strategy with column 1 feed rate used as the TPM.

 In the late '70's and early '80s' Eastman benefited from implementing a change in the TPM location on numerous plants.
-Early adoption of this significant change was difficult because of (1) an ingrained mindset toward needing process feeds constant, (2) operator understanding of an "inventoryto-feed" strategy, and (3) the difficulty of reversing the control decision using pneumatic hardware.
+Early adoption of this significant change was difficult because of (1) an ingrained mindset toward needing process feeds constant, (2) operator understanding of an "inventory-to-feed" strategy, and (3) the difficulty of reversing the control decision using pneumatic hardware.
 Today at Eastman, the notion of setting the TPM at a location other than the process feeds is common and is driven by variability propagation and ease of operation requirements.
 The benefits of choosing the best location for the TPM have also become realized in our capital design process.

-For the esterification process the first change was to move the TPM from the process feed rate to the distillate flow rate leaving the first distillation column as shown in Figure 2-2.
-This strategy worked well for many years because many of the disturbances entering the reactor were directed away from the more sensitive separation portion of the process.
-The extraction step of the process was intended to wash unreacted alcohol from the ester product.
-As the extraction step became the process bottleneck, it became evident that its behaviour as a function of organic feed rate was very nonlinear.
+For the esterification process the first change was to move the TPM from the process feed rate to the distillate flow rate leaving the first distillation column as shown in Figure 2.
+This strategy worked well for many years because many of the disturbances entering the reactor were directed away from the more sensitive extraction/distillation separation portion of the process.

+Later, as the extraction step became the process bottleneck, it became evident that its behaviour as a function of organic feed rate was very nonlinear.
 This nonlinearity stemmed from the fact that increasing organic feed rate resulted in an increasing composition of the alcohol taken from the extractor to the final distillation column.
-The increase in distillate rate needed to remove the alcohol from the final product would aggravate the situation by increasing the feed rate to the extractor (stream "R" in Figure 2-2).
-The point at which the process would enter this "windup" varied with the amount of unreacted alcohol reaching this part of the This windup in the recycle loop is similar to process.
-Luyben's "snowball effect" (Luyben, 1994), but the cause in our case is a limitation in mass transfer rate whereas in Luyben's case it is a limitation in reaction rate.
+The increase in distillate rate (recycle stream R in Figure 2) needed to remove the alcohol from the final product would aggravate the situation by increasing the feed rate to the extractor The point at which the process would enter this "windup" varied with the amount of unreacted alcohol reaching this part of the process.
+This windup in the recycle loop is similar to Luyben's "snowball effect" (Luyben, 1994), but the cause in our case is a limitation in mass transfer rate whereas in Luyben's case it is a limitation in reaction rate.
 For this process, the windup condition usually took 12-24 hours to get fully engaged.
 This made it difficult for operators to confidently set the production rate.
 In addition, what may be a maximum and stable rate today might result in the windup condition tomorrow.
 The outcome of this uncertainly resulted in operations setting a lower than optimum production rate to guarantee process stability.

-Figure 2-2.
+Figure 2.
 Esterification process.
 Inventory control strategy with column 1 distillate rate used as the TPM.

-A further improvement in locating the TPM occurred when it was relocated to be the feed to the extraction system (Figure 2-3).
+A further improvement in locating the TPM occurred when it was relocated to be the feed to the extraction system (Figure 3).
 Obviously, this eliminated variability from propagating to the extractor, but more importantly, it resulted in a self regulating system that avoids the windup should the operator set the TPM too high.
-In particular, if the TPM is set too high and excess alcohol leaks to the final distillation system, take note of the system response to the extra distillate flow recycled to the extractor.
-Namely, it results in less flow being drawn from the front end of the process and the extractor, while not at the optimum feed rate, does remain stable.
+In particular, if the TPM is set too high and excess alcohol leaks to the final distillation system, then less feed is drawn from the front end of the process, and the extractor, while not at the optimum feed rate, does remain stable.
 This situation is quite recoverable by operators who note that production rates have fallen, and realize that they have set the extractor feed rate too high.
 We found that the operators were capable of optimizing the operation once fear of setting the extractor feed too high was removed.